 At the end of the 1990's the park was connected to Jaffa and completed the promenade, which now stretches along the entire coast of Tel Aviv, north of the city all the way to the Ajami neighborhood of Jaffa.

-On the southern end of the park you can see the Beit Gidi museum, which is a beautiful architectural combination between an ancient ruin, with a reconstruction of a modern upper part, made of glass and metal.
+On the southern end of the park you can see the Beit Gidi Museum, which is a beautiful architectural combination between an ancient ruin, with reconstruction to the upper part, made of glass and metal.
 The museum documents the events in the Arab village of Manshiyeh, which was here until the establishment of the state.